odnr93/routilux/docs/source/quickstart.rst

 Using Built-in Routines
 -----------------------

-FlowForge comes with many built-in routines ready to use.
+Routilux comes with many built-in routines ready to use.
 Let's use ``TextClipper`` to clip text:

 .. code-block:: python

-   from flowforge import Flow
+   from routilux import Flow
-   from flowforge.builtin_routines import TextClipper, TextRenderer
+   from routilux.builtin_routines import TextClipper, TextRenderer

    flow = Flow()